ensembleanalytics/ensembleci/README.md

 # Why Use Timeflow?

-Timeflow is designed to help Data Teams improve the quality, reliability and timeliness of their data pipelines whilst also simplifying their stack.
+Timeflow is designed to help Data Teams improve the quality, reliability and speed of their data transformation pipelines.
 This is achieved by:

 - Automating deployments into development and testing environments as code is committed into source control;
 - Implementing a controlled development lifecycle around data transformation code;